michaelnmmeyer/dharma/tree.md

 ```

 Returns the first `Tag` child of this node, if it has one
-and if there is no intervening text in-between.
+and if there is no intervening non-blank text in-between.

 <a id="dharma.tree.Node.delete"></a>